DROP · ROBBERYAPRIL 2026 BRIEFINGCHICAGO · 34.0K residents

 North Lawndale is a West Side neighborhood organized around Roosevelt Road and Ogden Avenue, anchored by Douglass Park and the historic Sears Roebuck headquarters tower.
 Predominantly two- and three-flat housing, with the Eisenhower Expressway as the southern border.

-North Lawndale had four tracked signals in March 2026 — three one-month below-trend drops and one sustained structural shift.
-The overall shape is broadly downward, with no spikes or rare events in the mix.
+Three categories moved in North Lawndale this April — two one-month below-trend signals and one sustained structural shift.
+The overall shape is downward, with robbery dominating both the short-term and multi-year picture.

 Robbery